 Backtesting

-Backtesting is a method for assessing the validity of an investment strategy by using historical data to see how an asset (or portfolio of assets) would have performed in past periods.
+Backtesting is a method for assessing the validity of a trading strategy by using historical data to see how an asset (or portfolio of assets) would have performed in past periods.
 If results were successful, it might encourage traders to use that strategy going forward.

 Top Brokers For Strategy Backtesting